Javascript is not enabled.

 • Has the third lowest state and local sales tax, at 5.44 percent.

-• Does not have individual or corporate income tax.
+• It does not have an individual or corporate income tax.

-• Receives a significant amount of tax revenue from natural resources.
+• The state receives a significant amount of tax revenue from natural resources.

 Maine